opendocsg/slw-judgments-backfill/2016_SGHC_81/report.md

 48     On 1 February 2016, the defendants filed Summons 519 of 2016 for a stay of execution of the judgment.
 I heard the application on 11 February 2016 and ordered a stay of all execution proceedings on the condition that the defendants paid US$1 million into court within 21 days.
 The defendants have appealed against my decision granting a conditional stay.

 49     It is trite that while a successful plaintiff should not be deprived of its fruits of litigation, the court should also see that the defendant’s appeal, if successful, is not rendered nugatory.
 To balance these competing interests, a stay will only be granted where special circumstances so require.
-This is usually the case where the appellant satisfies the court that if damages and costs are paid, there is no reasonable probability of getting them back in the event the appeal succeeds: _Lee Sian Hee (trading as Lee Sian Hee Pork Trader) v Oh Kheng Soon (trading as Ban Hon Trading Enterprises)_ [1991] 2 SLR(R) 869 at [5].
+This is usually the case where the appellant satisfies the court that if damages and costs are paid, there is no reasonable probability of getting them back in the event the appeal succeeds: _Lee Sian Hee (trading as Lee Sian Hee Pork Trader) v Oh Kheng Soon (trading as Ban Hon Trading Enterprises)_ <span class="citation">[1991] 2 SLR(R) 869</span> at [5].

 50     The defendants submitted that the judgment should be stayed pending appeal for the following reasons: